Governing body self-evaluation: Simple to complete and collate

 These options are useful if:

 Some governing boards need something that is focused and quick.
 Something that takes the temperature of where we are and then looks to the future.
-Our governing body audit tool does just that: a short audit of strengths and areas for development.
+Our free governing body audit tool does just that: a short audit of strengths and areas for development.

 School governors self audit tool page 1